-As a Merchant, your margins are under attack from rising costs from vendors, cost of labor, supplies, etc. The cost of accepting payment is no exception.
-Credit cards, especially premium credit cards tied to rewards, are expensive to process.
-Merchants bear not only the costs of processing credit card transactions but other costs with maintaining a merchant account or payment processing service.
+As a merchant, your margins are under attack from rising costs from vendors, labor costs, supplies, etc. The cost of accepting payment is no exception.
+Merchants bear the costs of processing credit card transactions and maintaining a merchant account or payment processing service.

-To make matters worse, the interchange fees charged by the major credit card brands and issuing banks that help pay for consumer perks have steadily risen over the past five years, making it more expensive for merchants to accept credit cards.
-In addition, the fees for online transactions, a necessity for survival during the pandemic, have risen sharply in recent years due to the increase in fraud when purchases are made online versus in person.
+To make matters worse, the interchange and the non-negotiable fees charged by the major credit card brands have steadily risen over the past five years, making it more expensive for merchants to accept credit cards.
+The fees for online transactions have risen sharply in recent years due to increased fraud when purchases are made online versus in person.

 Smaller merchants lack the clout of more prominent national merchants to negotiate lower rates with payment processors or ways to tweak the interchange fees that Visa, Mastercard, and others charge.
 As a result, the cost of these transactions is higher for smaller merchants: 2.8% in-person and 3.1% online, according to consulting firm CMSPI.